 - Study Subject: Postdoctoral fellows are expected to perform leading-edge computational research focusing on the chemistry and physics of complex systems and to interact with at least one, but preferably more of the research groups associated with the center.

-- Scholarship Award: They will enjoy a two-year appointment with Tel Aviv University’s highest fellowship (currently, with a net pay of 137,350 Israeli Shekels (NIS) per year), plus relocation expenses (including arrival flights and if needed, temporary housing).
+- Award: They will enjoy a two-year appointment with Tel Aviv University’s highest fellowship (currently, with a net pay of 137,350 Israeli Shekels (NIS) per year), plus relocation expenses (including arrival flights and if needed, temporary housing).
 A personal allowance of 2000 USD/year will be given for travel expenses to conferences.

 - Nationality: All nationalities

-- Scholarship can be taken in Israel
+- The award can be taken in Israel

 Eligible Countries: Applicants of all nationalities are eligible to apply for this fellowship programme.